 I wanted to capture that same light-hearted fun and true to me, make it into a boozy concoction.
 What I love about Jello Shots is that they are easy to make because the majority of the process of making jello is waiting.
 Which gives you time to make all the other goodies you need for a Fourth of July party.
 However, I wanted to really amp up that childhood magic by bringing back a classic candy I loved as a child.
 Pop rocks!
 What better way to enjoy the Fourth of July than with a literal explosion of flavor!

 I want to say the first time I made Red, White and Blue jello shots it was from That’s So Michelle‘s recipe.
 Over the years I’ve heavily adapted it to what works best and taste best to me.
-In my recipe, I’m using Coconut Cream (if you made my Coconut Moscow Mules then you should already have this ingredient!) and Pineapple Vodka for my white layer.
+In my recipe, I’m using creme de coconut (if you made my Coconut Moscow Mules then you should already have this ingredient!) and Pineapple Vodka for my white layer.
 For my red, I use strawberry jello with cake vodka for a strawberry shortcake taste.
 Lastly, since the first two can be very sweet I’m keeping it simple with plain vodka and blue raspberry jello.
 All topped with Pop Rocks!
 Now you can use whatever spirits you have on hand.
 If you’re wanting to empty some bottles you’ve had for awhile then, by all means, go for it.